rockypagal/Drop_Down_Selector/README.md

 ### Methods

 - `handleClick`: Toggles the dropdown menu visibility and handles styling.
-- `chatBoxVisibility`: Manages the visibility of the dropdown menu with a delay for smooth transition.
+- `DropBoxVisibility`: Manages the visibility of the dropdown menu with a delay for smooth transition.
 - `useEffect` for updating state based on props and other dependencies.

 ### Dropdown Menu Component (`DropDownMenu`)